 - 15. Assessment of the Periodic Reporting Exercise - 15.1.
 Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Ministry of Education - 15.2.
+Foreign Relations Ministry - 15.2.
 Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting